Renormalized density matrix downfolding: A rigorous framework in learning emergent models from ab initio many-body calculations: Renormalizaed density matrix downfolding

-Fig.~\ref{fig:result2_clustering} (c) shows the BIC scores of one- and two-cluster GMMs, for hydrogen chains with bond lengths $r\geq 2.0~a_{B}$, obtained using all the descriptors available.
-The decrease in BIC for a two-cluster GMM at $3.0~a_{\text{B}}$ clearly shows that the \textit{ab initio} eigenstates are more likely to be clustered into two groups (the spin- and charge-like excitations, see Fig.~\ref{fig:result2_clustering} (a)).
-Thereby, we believe that the spin Hilbert space collapses at around $3.0~a_{\text{B}}$, i.e., a bond length that is unrelated to the ground state metal-insulator transition, indicating the formation of a complex correlated state without a well-defined magnetic spectrum.
+Fig.~\ref{fig:gmm_bic} shows the BIC scores of one- and two-cluster GMMs, for hydrogen chains with interatomic separations $r\geq 2.0\,a_{\mathrm{B}}$, obtained using all the descriptors available.
+The decrease in BIC for a two-cluster GMM at $3.0\,a_{\mathrm{B}}$ clearly shows that the \textit{ab initio} eigenstates can be assigned to two groups (the spin- and charge-like excitations).
+According to this metric, the spin excitations merge into the charge excitations at around $3.0\,a_{\text{B}}$, i.e., an interatomic separation that is unrelated to the ground state metal-insulator transition, indicating the formation of a complex correlated state without a well-separated magnetic spectrum.
+Note that distinct spin and charge sectors exist even when the double occupancy of the ground state is quite large; at $3.0\,a_{\mathrm{B}}$, it is almost half the noninteracting value of 0.25 in the ground state.

-As the last step of determining the model in Fig.~\ref{fig:flowchart}, we analyzed the emergent cluster of spin-like eigenstates using density matrix downfolding \cite{changlani_density-matrix_2015, zheng_real_2018}.
-We showed that the effective model Hamiltonian is an AFM Heisenberg model, $H_{\text{eff}} = J \sum_{\left\langle i, j \right\rangle} \mathbf{S}_i \cdot \mathbf{S}_j + E_0$.
-The Heisenberg $J$ was obtained using linear regression for each bond length $r\geq 3.0~a_{\text{B}}$, with renormalized spins.
-Further investigation of all the eigenstates showed that the Hubbard model (with up to second-nearest-neighbor hopping) applies to all the bond lengths of interest and yields parameters that agree well with a recent study on hydrogen chains \cite{sawaya_constructing_2022}.
-The details of the renormalization of Heisenberg $J$, Hubbard model determined using matching pursuit, and the comparison between the model and \textit{ab initio} eigenstates can be found in the Supplementary Material \cite{chang_sm_2023}.

-\emph{Conclusions.---} In this study, we used a clustering algorithm to detect the emergence of a simplified model from \textit{ab initio} many-body data.
-We applied the Gaussian mixture model to cluster \textit{ab initio} many-body eigenstates of hydrogen chains with intermediate-strong correlations and explicitly showed the spin degree of freedom emerges for $r\geq 3.0~a_{\text{B}}$.
-The emergence is detected from the formation of disjoint clusters of eigenstates in an extended descriptor space, including total energy, spin-spin correlation, and double occupancy.
-We identified that the AFM Heisenberg model applies for bond length $r\geq 3.0~a_{\text{B}}$, which is greater than the critical bond length for the metal-insulator transition ($1.8~a_{\text{B}}$).
-We highlight that the properties of merely the ground state are not sufficient for determining the low-energy effective model.

-Our method does not require \textit{a priori} knowledge about low-energy physics and can be generalized to determine effective models for more complex systems such as high-temperature superconductors.
-With the recent interest in applying machine learning to renormalization group \cite{koch-janusz_mutual_2018, li_neural_2018, de_mello_koch_is_2020, rigo_machine_2020} and analyzing \textit{ab initio} data \cite{li_constructing_2020, wang_machine_2021}, we envision our work will open up new research avenues in detecting emergent physics from highly-accurate \textit{ab initio} calculations.
+We will note here that the selection method is ultimately justified by the quality of $H_{\text{eff}}$.
+It is an interesting avenue of future research for more complex systems, whether clusters represent the best partitioning or whether there are more effective methods.
+The key contribution of this work is that we now have a systematic way of internally assessing one method versus another for any system.